 - Tomatoes are the star of this recipe, so make sure you buy the very best canned tomatoes.
 This is not the time for a value brand.

 - Rinsing your sliced onions will help the onion flavor to not linger in your mouth long after you have eaten the salsa.

 - If you can make the salsa a day in advance the flavor is even better after a day in the fridge.

 - For spicier salsa add some fresh jalapeno or cayenne pepper in the first blending, with the onions and cilantro.

-- To add a smokey flavor AND extra heat put 1 chilie in adobo in the first blending, with the onions and cilantro.
+- To add a smoky flavor AND extra heat put 1 chile in adobo in the first blending, with the onions and cilantro.